burlachenkok/exploring-python3/python3-note.md

 Broadcasting explanation: https://numpy.org/doc/stable/user/basics.broadcasting.html.

-(If you think that Broadcasting is an incorrect thing to be designed in the first place - you are not alone).
+> If you think that Broadcasting is an incorrect thing to be designed in the first place - you are not alone.

 To use the `numpy` library in your project you need to:
 * Install it with your package manager via `pip install numpy`